-The Company's effective income tax rate was 40.1% and 41.4% for the three months ended June 30, 2011 and 2010, respectively.
-The decrease in the effective tax rate for the three months ended June 30, 2011 as compared to the same prior year period is primarily due to the reduced impact of permanent items given the growth in pre-tax income.
-The three month effective tax rate of 40.1% differs from the statutory rate of 35% due to state taxes and the effect of other permanent rate differences, which primarily related to meals and entertainment, club dues, and accrued interest.
+The Company's effective income tax rate was 11.9% and 43.6% for the three months ended September 30, 2011 and 2010, respectively, and 26.0% and 42.2% for the six months ended September 30, 2011 and 2010, respectively.
+The decrease in the effective tax rate for the three and six months ended September 30, 2011 as compared to the same prior year periods is primarily due to the release of uncertain tax position reserves in the current quarter.
+The three and six month effective tax rate of 11.9% and 26.0%, respectively, differ from the statutory rate of 35.0% due to the release of uncertain tax positions, state taxes and the effect of other permanent rate differences, which primarily related to meals and entertainment.

-The Internal Revenue Service, or IRS, is completing its examination of the Company's income tax returns for fiscal 2006, 2005, and 2004.
-As of June 30, 2011 and March 31, 2011, the IRS has proposed certain adjustments to the Company's claim on research credits.
-Management is currently appealing the proposed adjustment and does not anticipate that the adjustments will result in a material change to its financial position.
+The Company settled its Internal Revenue Service, or IRS, audit for fiscal years 2004, 2005, and 2006 during the quarter.
+The IRS adjusted the Company's research credit claims for the audit years.
+The adjustments did not result in a material change to the Company's financial position.
+Due to the federal audit settlement, the Company released approximately \$24.0 million of reserves for uncertain tax positions in the current quarter.
 The Company is also subject to taxes imposed by various taxing authorities including state and foreign jurisdictions.
 Tax years that remain open and subject to examination related to state and foreign jurisdictions are not considered to be material or will be indemnified under the merger agreement as described in the Company's Annual Report.
+Additionally, due to statute of limitations expirations and potential audit settlements, it is reasonably possible that a portion of the reserves recorded on previously recognized tax benefits may be effectively settled by March 31, 2012.